Nikau Spur dominant at Eagle Farm

 IMPENDABELLE ASSERTS HER AUTHORITY

-ARTICLE : NZ RACING DESK
+Article : NZ RACING DESK

 Despite a few moments of concern when placed in tight quarters at the top of the Trentham home straight, rugged filly Impendabelle maintained her unbeaten record with a dogged performance to win the Gr.2 Mode Technology Wakefield Challenge Stakes (1100m)